mittalswastik/-SwastikMittal-Internship-Assignment/README.md

 ### `npm install`

-In the project directory, run the above command to download necessary packages.
+In the project home directory, run the above command to download necessary packages.

 ### `npm start`